jklott/LichessBot/README.md

 lichessBot is stockfish level 7 and moves almost instantly (very obviously a bot)

+There is a feature which allows you to have the bot automatically find a new game (so it can continue to play without you needing to touch anything after a match ends) This is disabled by default.
+If you wish to enable it, search for the line //findNewOpponent(); and remove the //

 # Disclaimer
 Using this script against real players is cheating and may get you banned